nusmodifications/nusmods/www/README.md

 #### TypeScript libdef

-When adding a JavaScript package, Flow requires a library definition, or libdef.
+When adding packages, TypeScript requires a library definition, or libdef.
 To try to install one from the [community repository][definitely-typed], install `@types/<package name>`.
 Make sure the installed libdef's version matches that of the package.

 If a community libdef is not available, you can try writing your own and placing it in `js/types/vendor`.